wrcarpenter/Equity-Derivative-Models/README.md

 [Yahoo Finance](https://finance.yahoo.com/) is an excellent source for historical equity prices and option chains, which include implied volatilties (presumably from inverting the Black-Scholes formula).

 ## Riskless Rates Data
-The [Treasury](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/textview.aspx?data=yield) provides data on daily Treasury yield curve interest rates.
+The [US Treasury](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/textview.aspx?data=yield) provides data on daily Treasury yield curve interest rates.
+These rates are considered to be the par-yields on 'constant-maturity' Treasury securities.

 ## To Add

-* Valuation is "fair" price, not "true" price.
-Fair is based on reasonable assumptions (log-normal distribution of returns, etc.) and current market dynamics (stock volatility, risk-free interest rate, etc.).
+* Valuation is "fair" price given all available information, not "true" price for a security.
+Fair is based on reasonable assumptions (log-normal distribution of returns, etc.) and accurate analysis of current market dynamics (stock volatility, risk-free interest rate, etc.).
 Without a crystal ball, it is impossible to know the true price for something.
 Uncertainty from the future always makes prices random variables.

 * simple "naked" option payoff tables (w/ bearish and bullish interpretations)